 Although the Gourmia GMS9280 is small, it is incredibly powerful, with removable stainless steel blades; this mini appliance is also dishwasher safe and the perfect choice for any chopping, pureeing or shredding that you may want to do.

 The Aicok comes in at about $24.00 on Amazon (plus tax obviously so keep that in mind); the features of the Aicok includes a multipurpose electric food chopper that can chop all of your favorite vegetables and fruits, from onions, apples, and anything else that you may decide to get festive with (because, yes, festive is a word).

 The blades of the Aicok are made out of stainless steel and are incredibly durable, yet lightweight; the plastic bowl that comes with the Aicok is BPA approved and guarantees a quick and easy clean-up, which is amazing for those who need to get dinner done and finished in a hurry (because there is nothing worse than a “hangry” child or spouse).

 The cup size of the Hamilton Beach 70440 is approximately 8 cups and includes a 450-watt motor that also has two additional speeds plus a pulse option, which can come in handy depending on what you’re blending/grinding up.

 This small food processor is also dishwasher safe for all features (bowl, lid, and blades).

-Overall, when it comes to selecting the best food processor for your needs, you certainly run the risk of purchasing a defect product, as with just about anything else that we buy online or even in store.
+when it comes to selecting the best food processor for your needs, you certainly run the risk of purchasing a defective product, as with just about anything else that we buy online or even in-store.

 Out of the food processors reviewed above, potential buyers should definitely determine what it is that they need (i.e. a single person probably wouldn’t need an 8-cup capacity processor) and how much they are willing to spend.